KatharinaBuelow/snow-research/README.md

 This is the reason why you do not find the same number of simulations at each region and hight level.

-* For Prudence Regions
 * Timeslice 1971-2000, 2021-2050, 2070-2099

-* Snow water equivalent [mm]:
+* Snow water equivalent [mm], snow covered area [%] (part of full prudence region) and number of snowdays:
-    - areamean for Prudence Region and on different height levels for timeslices
+    - areamean for prudence region and on different height levels for timeslices
     - timeseries per year averaged over Prudence-Region and height level
     - timeseries of 30 year running mean of annual change compared to 1971-2000  averaged over Prudence-Region and height level
-    - Annual cycle averaged of time slice and Prudence region and height level.
+    - Annual cycle averaged of time slice and prudence region and height level.

- * Snowcovered area [%] calculated from snowdays:
-    - Prudence Region and height-level:
-        - Annual cycle
-        - timeslice
-        - timeseries

  * New Index af30, area of annual snowcover with atleast 30 snowdays/year.

  * The year is always from September to August